 5.45.
 Umbrellas.
 Optional, commercial, plain solid dark blue or black without ornamentation are authorized when weather conditions dictate their use.

 5.46.
 Airman Battle Uniform (ABU).
 Only AS-300s and AS-400s may wear the ABUs during “drill days”.
 The Cadet Group Commander will recommend to the SASI when ABUs may be worn (only once a month).
-They will be worn in accordance with this handbook (Figure 5.7) and AFROTCI 36-9.
+They will be worn in accordance with this handbook (Figure 5.7).

 SECTION G – DISTINCTIVE SPECIAL TEAM UNIFORMS